Thing > MedicalEntity > MedicalRiskFactor

 </span>,

-<span itemprop="possibleTreatment" itemscope itemtype="http://schema.org/DrugClass">
+<span itemprop="possibleTreatment" itemscope itemtype="https://schema.org/DrugClass">

 <span itemprop="name">beta blockers</span>